alibaba/graph-learn/examples/tf/graphsage/README.md

     The same number of clients and servers of graph-learn are co-placed with the workers and parameter-servers.
-To start Graph-learn service, a distributed file systme like NFS is needed, you should pass this path through the flags `--tracker`.
+To start Graph-learn service, a distributed file systme like NFS is needed, you should pass this path through the flags `--tracker`(default is '/mnt/data/nfs/graph-learn/distributed/').

     To run a distributed example, firstly you should prepare data, run with `python cora.py` to generate local data on each machine,